NeoGranular/lanyon/_posts/2017-03-05-martial-god-chapter-02-27-02.md

 Only because there were so many people, He Yiming was able to force himself to not try the sword on the spot, and instead put it back into its sheath.

 A few days later, under the supervision of Xie Mingjin and the rest, the manufacturing of the inner-wear was completed.
-He Yiming bid then bid farewell and left.
+He Yiming bid them farewell and left.